 These sites are not free—they only offer a free trial.
 Often you can post one job on these sites to see if you like it and it will cost you nothing.
 In fact, most job applicants apply within the first 96 hours, and only three percent of job ads are still up by day 10, giving you plenty of time to try a site that offers a 30-day trial.

 After your first job post, you can choose to upgrade or switch to another free job posting site like Indeed.
 But make sure you read the fine print during the trial period so you cancel by the due date and are not charged when the trial period ends.
+You can also use Freshteam to simultaneously push your job postings to ZipRecruiter and Glassdoor to get the most out of your free trials.

 Attracting Millennials with a Free Trial on a Mobile App